 Let’s be real: the idea of learning an Asian language can be intimidating!
-But, on the flip side, it can open doors to new career possibilities and travel opportunities that the majority of your peers can only dream of.
-We’ll break it down in terms of difficulty, starting with the easiest Asian languages to learn so you can choose the one that’s right for you.
+As the world’s largest continent, Asia is home to a huge range of languages and dialects from several distinct language families.
+That said, while numerous and intimidating, learning any new language can open doors to exciting career possibilities and travel opportunities that the majority of your peers can only dream of.

 The Foreign Service Institute classifies Thai as a Level IV difficulty language (in the same category as Vietnamese and Hungarian, for example), with an average of 44 study weeks needed to achieve a working knowledge of the language.
 It’s a great excuse to spend some time in Thailand!